entelognathus/galeaspid-phylogeny/Taxa used in analysis to be compiled.md

 Lu, L.W., Pan, J., and Zhao, L.J., 2007.
 New findings of Middle Paleozoic Agnatha and fishes from Kalpin, Xinjiang. *Acta Geoscientica Sinica*, 28(2): 143–147.

-Meng, X.Y., and Gai, Z.K., 2022.
-Falxcornus, a new genus of Tridensaspidae (Galeaspida, stem-Gnathostomata) from the Lower Devonian in Qujing, Yunnan, China. *Historical Biology*, 34(5), 897–906.
+Meng, X.Y., and Gai, Z.K., 2022. *Falxcornus*, a new genus of Tridensaspidae (Galeaspida, stem-Gnathostomata) from the Lower Devonian in Qujing, Yunnan, China. *Historical Biology*, 34(5), 897–906.

 Pan, J., and Wang, S.T., 1978.
 Devonian Agnatha and Pisces of South China.
 In: Symposium on the Devonian System of South China, Institute of Geology and Mineral Resources.
 Beijing: Geological Press, 298–333.